Written by Tamim Alhourani

 The award-selection process was originally conducted by a group of student affairs staffers and a student representative.
 It has since been remolded to become less democratic, overseen by the administration to a greater extent.
 Perhaps, such a change comes to prevent the winning of administratively opposed clubs such as SJP.
 Alumni have shown their discontent with the university’s decision to award the group.
 One even renounced his Distinguished Alumnus Award.
 Others had reportedly threatened to pull donations.
 The satisfaction of seemingly influential stakeholders had apparently come at the expense of the recognition of a group’s diligent efforts.

-SJP is attempting to implement responsible investment from the administration by divesting from apartheid-backing businesses and corporations.
+SJP is attempting to implement responsible investment from the administration by divesting from “apartheid”, as described by SJP, backing businesses and corporations.
 The group also aims to push the university towards adopting large scale transparency when it comes to investment, for there were speculations about NYU Board of Trustees’ ability to partake in socially responsible investment, amongst SJP and non-SJP students.

 So far, the fall semester of 2019 has shown nothing new in regard to the NYU administration-SJP relationship.
 Whether the Students for Justice in Palestine group wins a Presidential Service Award – which now possesses a new name – this year would clear up different uncertainties.
 Arguably, the absence of SJP from the list of awardees this spring would ensure one thing: their claim that all the irregularities that had surrounded the ceremony during which they won an award came as the result of them winning, is, indeed, true.
 Will they win this year?
 Stay tuned.